practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 ..because the "Pharo st command works with st files in chunk format.
 The chunk format uses ! character as delimiter.", see from here: https://github.com/pharo-project/pharo/issues/19220#issuecomment-3804245257

+That also means:

+> [!IMPORTANT]
+> In Pharo, also don't place ! characters inside the comments of script!

 A quick Pharo installation in the current working directory, so be careful, can be done like described at https://pharo.org/:

 ```